 Clarity on interface between REACH and the Cosmetics Regulation

-(Note: ECHA and the European Commission are examining whether this statement needs to be revised as a result of the judgment of the European Court of Justice of 21 September 2016 in Case C-592/14 concerning the marketing of cosmetics products that may contain ingredients that have been tested on animals.
-29 September 2016.)
+(Note: ECHA and the European Commission have concluded that there is no need to revise this information as a result of the judgment of the European Court of Justice of 21 September 2016 in Case C-592/14 concerning the marketing of cosmetics products that may contain ingredients that have been tested on animals.)

 Substances used in cosmetic products may need to be registered under REACH but, under certain circumstances registrants may not have to carry out new tests on animals.
 Answers to questions on the interface between REACH and the Cosmetics Regulation are available on ECHA's website.